FGasper/p5-Sys-Pipe/README.md

 Other OSes may allow other functionality.
 See your system’s [pipe2(2)](http://man.he.net/man2/pipe2) for more details.

+# STATUS

+This module is best considered **EXPERIMENTAL**.
+If you find a problem, please file a bug report.
+Thank you!

 # SEE ALSO

 [socket()](https://metacpan.org/pod/perlfunc#socket) allows similar functionality on the